H4HWV2011/msjarvis-public-docs/thesis/10-woah-weighted-optimization-hierarchy.md

 WOAH is implemented through several concrete services and bridges:

 - WOAH algorithms service:
-  - A FastAPI service (woah_algorithms) typically running on port 7012 with endpoints such as /health and /process.
+  - A FastAPI service (often referred to as `woah_algorithms`) typically running on a dedicated port with endpoints such as `/health` and `/process`.
   - Accepts structured input (content plus metadata) and returns scores or weights, sometimes including aggregate “consciousness” or relevance scores for the input.
 - DGM Supervisor + WOAH:
-  - A supervisor service (for example, on port 9007 in some configurations) that maintains a registry of DGM and RAG-capable agents.
+  - A supervisor service that maintains a registry of DGM and RAG-capable agents.
-  - Periodically runs a “WOAH optimization” loop, evaluating registered services and logging status messages (for example, “WOAH optimization complete for 1 services”).
+  - Periodically runs a “WOAH optimization” loop, evaluating registered services and logging status messages (for example, noting when optimization cycles complete for a set of services).
-- WOAH Qualia Bridge:
+- WOAH–Qualia bridge:
-  - A bridge service (for example, on port 8052) connecting WOAH to the Qualia Engine so that qualia can receive WOAH-informed evaluations and WOAH can see qualia-related context.
+  - A bridge component connecting WOAH to the qualia engine so that qualia can receive WOAH-informed evaluations and WOAH can see qualia-related context.

 These services are deployed alongside DGMs, RAG, ChromaDB, and consciousness coordinators, and they are intended to be called from the main chat and consciousness flows rather than operating in isolation.

 ## Weighted Orchestration Over Agents

 WOAH’s practical function is to support weighted orchestration over many agents:

 - Agent registration:
-  - DGM Supervisor WOAH maintains a list of active RAG and DGM services that can be evaluated and optimized over time.
+  - The DGM supervisor and related components maintain a list of active RAG and DGM services that can be evaluated and weighted over time.
 - Scoring and weights:
-  - WOAH algorithms service processes messages or summaries and assigns scores based on patterns in the content and metadata (for example, importance of certain keywords, alignment with principles, or other heuristics).
+  - The WOAH algorithms service processes messages or summaries and assigns scores based on patterns in the content and metadata (for example, presence of key themes, rough alignment with principles, or other heuristics).
 - Influence on orchestration:
   - Consciousness coordinators and gates can use these scores as weights when:
     - Choosing which agents to consult.
     - Deciding how much to trust or emphasize each agent’s output.
-    - Combining multiple outputs into a single response (for example, weighted averaging, winner-take-most, or judge-informed selection).
+    - Combining multiple outputs into a single response (for example, weighted averaging, winner‑take‑most, or judge‑informed selection).

 In this way, WOAH does not directly modify model weights, but it shapes the effective routing and combination of agent outputs, giving the system a population-based, adaptive flavor.